GaspardMerten/tor_python/README.md

 But it does offer a good starting point to build a new implementation of TOR.
 An implementation that would be more focus on modern web technologies.

+## Installation

+The only step needed before running the project is to install the dependencies.
+This can be done by running the following command:

+    pip install -r requirements.txt

 ## How it works

 There are three important components in this project: